section-engineering-education/engineering-education/articles/linear-regression-introduction/index.md

 #### Using gradients

-Let the line of best fir passing through the data points be given as:
+Let the line of best fit passing through the data points be given as:
 $$ \hat{y_i} = mx_i + c, \; where \; \hat{y_i}\;is\;the\;predicted\;output$$

 We use a cost function to measure the performance of the best fit line.
 The cost function, also known as an error function, calculates how close the predicted value is to the actual value.
 The error function is given as: